Living with attention deficit hyperactivity disorder (ADHD) can be difficult, as the symptoms can make everyday activities more of a challenge.

 - let off steam by exercising regularly

-- find ways to help you relax, such as listening to music or learning relaxation techniques
+- find ways to help you relax, such as listening to music or learning breathing exercises for stress

 - if you have a job, speak to your employer about your condition, and discuss anything they can do to help you work better

-- talk to your doctor about your suitability to drive, as you'll need to tell the Driver and Vehicle Licensing Agency (DVLA) if your ADHD affects your driving
+- talk to a doctor about your suitability to drive, as you'll need to tell the Driver and Vehicle Licensing Agency (DVLA) if your ADHD affects your driving

 - contact or join a local or national support group – these organisations can put you in touch with other people in a similar situation, and can be a good source of support, information and advice